 - 7 Tbsp. milk

-- In your mixing bowl, combine flour, xanthan gum, sugar, baking soda, and salt.
+- In your mixing bowl, combine gluten-free flour, xanthan gum, sugar, baking soda, and salt, set aside.

 - In a medium saucepan, combine butter, cocoa, and 1 cup water.
 Bring just to boiling, whisking constantly.
 Remove from heat and add to dry ingredients, beat until combined.